daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ## Data preparation

-To prepare the data for sequence generation, we first extract the data values from the time series and then normalize them.
+To prepare the data for sequence generation, I first extract the data values from the time series and then normalize them.
 We use the training mean and standard deviation to normalize the validation and test timeseries.
-Then we construct training and testing sequences.
+Then I construct training and testing sequences.

 ```python
     def normalize_data(self):